-Synalar is a prescription drug approved by the Food and Drug Administration (FDA) to treat treat skin inflammation and itching associated with skin conditions that respond to corticosteroids.
-Synalar is also known by its drug name, Fluocinolone.
+Synalar is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat skin inflammation and itching associated with skin conditions that respond to corticosteroids.
+Synalar is also known by its drug name, fluocinolone.

 Synalar is a corticosteroid of mid-range potency.
 It is believed that Synalar works by suppressing immune system activity.